Indoor Golf Business Plan, Study, Location Tool and Start up Model

 Check Price

-If you want the cream of the crop, then hands down this is the projector for you.
-The BenQ LK936ST might cost double what you’d pay for another “4K” projector, but this machine goes beyond the marketing slogans and delivers the highest quality pictures.
-And it was designed with a golf simulator in mind.
-Entertainment has never felt so real before.
+If you want the cream of the crop, then hands down- this is the projector for you.
+I know that the BenQ LK936ST might cost double what you’d pay for another “4K” projector, but trust me - this machine goes beyond the marketing slogans and delivers the highest quality pictures.
+And as I discovered, it was designed with a golf simulator in mind.

 Let’s start with some eye-popping stats.
 The laser light source beams in at 5,100 lumens, with a 3,000,000: 1 contrast ratio.
-The vibrant colors are almost more real than reality.
+I had the impression that the vibrant colors were almost more real than reality.
 Ambient lighting won’t be a problem with this level of brightness.
-This golf projector delivers 4 times the resolution of a 1080p screen, with jaw-dropping clarity of actual 4K, 8.3 million pixels worth.
+This projector for a golf simulator delivers 4 times the resolution of a 1080p screen, with the jaw-dropping clarity of actual 4K, 8.3 million pixels worth.

 If the golf simulator projector placement is 15 feet away from the screen, you’re talking about hitting against a picture that’s 10 feet tall.
-There will be no shadows and glare; you’ll feel like you’re at St. Andrews punching through the dunes.
-Its quiet operation will make it seem like the gallery is hushed for the last shot.
+There will be no shadows and glare; you’ll feel like you’re at St. Andrews, punching through the dunes.
+Its quiet operation will make it seem like the gallery is hushed for the last shot - at least, that’s the impression I got during my tests.

 Pro's